StarRocks/starrocks/docs/table_design/Data_distribution.md

     )
     ```

   - Partition a table by specifying values of a fixed range.
-For more information, see CREATE TABLE.
+For more information, see [CREATE TABLE].

     ```SQL
     PARTITION BY RANGE (k1, k2, k3, ...)